Frequently Asked Questions

 + How many sessions will I receive?

-The consistency of the same day, time and place is very important for developing a trusting relationship between the therapist and young person.
+The consistency of the same day, time and place are very important for developing a trusting relationship between the practitioner and young person.

 + Will the Wellbeing Service make me feel better?